 Interestingly enough, one of the reasons we practice poses, or ‘asanas,’ in yoga is to help our bodies become supple enough to do the opposite: to sit in stillness and meditation.

 Take a minute to think about the last time you sat in complete stillness, without wondering what you were going to cook for dinner or how you were going to accomplish all your weekend activities.
-We’ve talked before on the blog about busyness and the way yoga can decrease stress, depression, and anxiety, but today I want to focus on one of the hardest components of yoga: stillness.
+We’ve talked before on the blog about busyness and the way yoga and breath can decrease stress, depression, and anxiety, but today I want to focus on one of the hardest components of yoga: stillness.

 Stillness is a skill.
 And like any skill, it takes practice.

 WHY IS IT SO DIFFICULT TO BE STILL?

 Often, we’re instructed to “relax” and sink into a resting pose.
 As many of us can attest, “just relaxing” is a complex request.
 When we stop thinking about our breath, legs, core, and post-yoga plans, all kinds of scary thoughts can creep up to the surface.
 Mindful stillness is so challenging, you guys – even for the most experienced yogis.